Muriel-Salvan/AutoLoad/README.md

 This mod is compatible with all mods without conflict.

+## Localization

+AutoLoad is translated in some languages (non-translated languages are displayed in english):
+* Czech: Not yet
+* English: Yes
+* French: Yes
+* German: Not yet
+* Italian: Yes
+* Japanese: Not yet
+* Polish: Not yet
+* Russian: Not yet
+* Spanish: Yes

 ## How does it work?

 The solution design is a bit tricky given the simplicity of the requirement it addresses, but Bethesda launchers don't have ways to perform such a simple task.